-Every month I update the Investment Income page to show how my passive income streams are fairing.
+Every quarter I update the Portfolio page to show how my passive income streams are fairing.
 Included is the amount of money I make on my rental property.
 In this post I’m going to give you some background and crunch the numbers to show you exactly how I calculate my cash flow.

 The property is a one bedroom condo in Northern Virginia, just outside of Washington, DC.
 It has a loft with a spiral staircase going up to a small TV or office space.
 I installed the staircase myself, replacing a built-in ladder that wasn’t easy to use, especially if I wanted to eat a soup dinner up there.